bigardone/bigardone.github.com/source/blog/2017-02-08-phoenix-and-elm-a-real-use-case-pt-2.html.markdown

 ## Initial contact list
-In the [previous part](/blog/2017/02/02/phoenix-and-elm-a-real-use-case-pt-1/) we setup the project and created the very basic **Elm** main module. se we want to paginate the list of contacts instead of displaying all of them to the user.
+In the [previous part](/blog/2017/02/02/phoenix-and-elm-a-real-use-case-pt-1/) we setup the project and created the very basic **Elm** main module.
+Today we are going to render the first page of contacts, so let's get started with the backend part.
+I say page because we want to paginate the list of contacts instead of displaying all of them to the user.
 For this, we first need to install an **Elixir** dependency to help us with the pagination functionality.
 The library I usually use for this purpose is [scrivener_ecto](https://github.com/drewolson/scrivener_ecto), so let's add it to the `mix.exs` file: